Fisher Investments Reviews and Awards

 The Financial Times (FT) invites Registered Investment Advisers that meet certain minimum criteria to apply to be considered for the Top 300 Financial Adviser List.
 Applicants are graded on six broad factors: assets under management (AUM), asset growth, years in operation, industry certifications of key employees, online accessibility, and compliance record.
 For more information, please visit: https://www.ft.com/content/6a45556e-6c21-4770-bc94-468fee0de563.

-[ii] InvestmentNews is a weekly publication dedicated to delivering news and analysis essential to the business of financial advisers.
-For its RIA List, the publication qualified 2,491 firms headquartered in the United States based on data reported on Form ADV to the Securities and Exchange Commission as of May 1, 2020.
+InvestmentNews is a weekly publication dedicated to delivering news and analysis essential to the business of financial advisers.
+For its RIA List, InvestmentNews qualified firms headquartered in the United States based on data reported on Form ADV to the Securities and Exchange Commission.
 To qualify, advisers must be fee-only, based in the United States, independent from any broker/dealer, and meet several other criteria.
-To access the full list and criteria for consideration, please visit the following link: https://data.investmentnews.com/ria/ .
-Neither Fisher Investments nor its affiliates pay to be considered and selected for this award.
-For more information, please visit: https://data.investmentnews.com/ria/ .
+To access the full list and criteria for consideration, please visit the following link: https://www.investmentnews.com/top-fee-only-rias-in-2022-225666.
+Fisher Investments pays a fee for promotion and logo distribution rights.

 Great Place to Work® is a recognized global authority on workplace culture and producer of important reviews, including the annual Fortune “100 Best Companies to Work For®” list.
-Great Place to Work® UK anonymously surveyed many Fisher Investments UK employees as part of its comprehensive review process.
-The survey measured several factors including compensation, manager quality, overall workplace atmosphere and the pride that employees feel working for Fisher Investments UK.
-Fisher Investments and its affiliates pay a participation fee to Great Place to Work®, which covers the cost of administering a survey to employees and the analysis and delivery of survey results.
-Awards are granted based on qualifying survey results.
-For more information, please visit: https://www.greatplacetowork.co.uk/workplace/item/3141/Fisher+Investments+UK and https://www.greatplacetowork.com/our-methodology .
+Great Place to Work® anonymously surveyed Fisher Investments employees as part of its comprehensive review process.
+The survey measured several factors including compensation, manager quality, overall workplace atmosphere and the pride that employees feel working for Fisher Investments.
+Fisher Investments and its affiliates pay a participation fee to Great Place to Work®, which covers the cost of administering the survey to employees and the analysis and delivery of survey results.
+For more information, please visit: Certified Organizations and Our Methodology.